Blotter: Police respond to shots fired call outside of Salisbury home - Salisbury Post

 shavonne.potts@salisburypost.com

-SALISBURY — Police on Tuesday responded to a Salisbury home after neighbors reported hearing gunshots and located nearly 20 gunshell casings outside the property.
+SALISBURY — Police on Tuesday responded to a Salisbury home after neighbors reported hearing gunshots and located nearly 20 shell casings outside the property.

 No one was injured, said police spokesman Lt.
 Lee Walker, but it was the second time this month that police have been called to 407 Old Concord Road for a shooting incident.
 In both cases, police received a 911 call about hearing gunshots.
 When police arrived Tuesday to the latest incident, they found shell casings in the roadway near the home.